Plan your content. Watch it grow.

 If you don’t have the budget to get a content strategist in to help build your content plan for you, well, the good news is you can create a super simple plan yourself!

 Step 1.
-Create A One Month calendar in Excel
+Create a one month calendar in Excel or Trello or Asana

 If that's #toomucheffort, you can download my free template here.